Jameshin/jameshin.github.io/_posts/2026-09-14-Straight-facts.md

 3. **Proclaiming the Truth is the Highest Form of Love**
    Sharing uncompromising truth is not about condemnation.
 It is a loving rescue mission to guide people away from deception and toward eternal life.
+   My son has moved his school in Gunpo and gone there.
+Someone said that Gunpo is a great city because Yuna Kim and Enwoo Cha were born there.
+Such strange words...
+Honey, we are going to disappear in this wonderful world, and it is so relieving that our children will carry on our legacy.
+How do you feel about it?
+   Have a wonderful week, my honey.

 ---